 “Weight loss is typically the first aspect that draws a person to try a keto diet,” says Cole.
 “While that is certainly a benefit, the health benefits go far beyond that Specifically, a keto diet helps to stabilize out-of-control blood sugar, lower inflammation through moderating pro-inflammatory pathways and help enhance cognitive function as ketones are able to pass through the blood-brain barrier as a more effective form of fuel to your brain than glucose.”

 Although there is still limited scientific evidence to support these claims, research does show that following a keto diet could have benefits for overweight individuals.
 According to a 2014 study conducted at the University of Padova in Italy, participants who suffered from obesity saw improved appetite control and weight loss when they adopted a high fat, low-carb lifestyle.
 However, researchers concluded that the keto diet should only be followed for a maximum of 6 to 12 months.

 That said, even Cole admits that extreme eating, such as increasing your protein and fat intake, as prescribed on the keto diet, can pose some serious health risks.
 “A traditional ketogenic diet doesn't always take into account the sensitivities that some people have to dairy and processed conventional meats,” he says.
 “These can perpetuate inflammation and the health problems they are looking to avoid with being in a ketogenic state.
 That is why I advocate for eating a plant-based ketogenic diet to avoid this and other potential pitfalls of conventional Keto diets.”

 In other words, you are what you eat.
-So always try to eat a well-balanced diet.
-Regardless of whether you decide to follow a traditional plant-based diet or give the keto craze a try, remember to always consult a doctor first before embarking on any drastic lifestyle changes!
+So always try to eat a well-balanced diet full of antioxidant-rich vegetables and fruits, even combining those with a keto diet.
+Regardless of whether you decide to follow a traditional plant-based diet or give the plant-based keto a try, remember the healthiest way to lose weight is gradually, since you're more likely to keep it off.